l0ck3y/CFG-IDA-Lib/README.md

 # IDA CFG & Call Graph Analyzer

 Automated analysis tool for extracting control flow graphs (CFG) and call graphs from binaries using IDA Pro in headless mode.
+Please Note Linux has not been fully tested.

 ## Features